jakkes/Jakkes.WebSockets/README.md

-## Jakkes.WebSockets
 # WebSockets for .NET Core.

-Any bugs / features missing that you need just contact me.
+## Any bugs / features missing that you need just contact me.